Capital punishment in Nauru

 Capital punishment in Nauru was used prior to its independence in 1968.
-Prior to the abolition of capital punishment on 12 May 2016, with the passage of the Crimes Act 2016, Amnesty International categorised Nauru as abolitionist in practice.
+Prior to the abolition of capital punishment on 12 May 2016, with the passage of the Crimes Act 2016, Amnesty International categorised Nauru as a state that was abolitionist in practice.

 International agreements

 Nauru is not yet party to the Second Optional Protocol to the International Covenant on Civil and Political Rights.
-In December 2012, Nauru voted in favour of the Resolution on a Moratorium on the Use of the Death Penalty at the United Nations General Assembly.
+In December 2012, Nauru voted in favour of the Resolution (Resolution 67/176) on a Moratorium on the Use of the Death Penalty at the United Nations General Assembly.
 Nauru was not present for the vote in the UN General Assembly on a moratorium on the death penalty in December 2014.

 Despite having abolished the death penalty, Nauru voted against the UN Moratorium Resolution in 2018.